Finite Population Identification and Design-Based Sensitivity Analysis: Empirical Applications

 Some of the 17 firms in the population have multiple plants.
 Treatment was administered at and varies at the plant-level.
 This implies that there are non-treated plants at firms with a different treated plant.
 The authors use this data to study within-firm spillovers.
 For simplicity we ignore all data from non-treated plants at treated-firms.
 We use the authors' ``experimental'' dataset (as described in figure 1 of \citealt{BloomEtAl2020}), where each unit is a single plant.
 There are 11 treated plants and 6 control plants.\footnote{See pages 16--17 of \cite{BloomEtAl2013} for more details on the experimental design.}

 The ATE point estimate is 0.13, suggesting that providing 4 months of support for changing management practices leads to a 13 percentage point increase in the proportion of practices that are still in place about one decade later.
 The authors emphasize that it is important to also measure the uncertainty associated with this point estimate, however: \begin{quote} ``The major challenge of our experiment was its small cross-sectional sample size.
 We have data on only 28 plants across 17 firms.
 To address concerns over statistical inference in small samples, we implemented permutation tests whose properties are independent of sample size.'' (page 4, \citealt{BloomEtAl2013}) \end{quote} That is, to deal with the small population size they performed exact tests of the sharp null of no unit-level treatment effects, assuming uniform randomization.
-In the 2013 paper they also used time series methods that are valid for fixed $N$ and large $T$, which we ignore since they cannot be used with the long run outcomes data.
-To complement their original results, we implement our design-based sensitivity analysis.
+To complement their results, we implement our design-based sensitivity analysis.
 Figure \ref{fig:Bloom} shows the main results.
 First consider the breakdown point, $\underline{p}(K^\text{bp}) = 20$\%.
-So there is at least a 20\% chance that the ATE is non-negative, according to our randomization based prior distribution.
+So there is at least a 20\% chance that the ATE is non-negative, according to our robust empirical Bayesian interpretation.
 So with this dataset it is unlikely that potential outcomes would be balanced enough to ensure that $K$ is small enough that we can rule out negative ATE values.
 This is also shown in the outer-most bounds of figure \ref{fig:BloomDesignBased2}, which plots $\Theta_I(K(\alpha))$ as a function of $1-\alpha$.
 Here we see that the sets all contain negative numbers for probabilities larger than 20\%.
 For example, the 90\% interval is $[-0.28, 0.49]$.
-So there is at least a 90\% chance that ATE is inside this interval, because this interval can be interpreted as a Bayesian credible set.
+So there is at least a 90\% chance that ATE is inside this interval.